A quick walkthrough of how to back up your addons manually and with the Singularity addon manager

 If you didn’t already, please subscribe to my YouTube channel and bookmark this site to receive more guides on using addons.
 In addition to fundamental topics like addon backups, I will be publishing regular addon guides to help you master and choose the best addons for your game.

-If you have addons you want to learn or other addon-related questions, I would love to hear about it in the comments!
+If you have addons you want to learn or other addon-related questions, I would love to hear about them in the comments!
 The comments box does ask for an e-mail, but that is just to stop spam.
 I don’t do anything with the e-mail, and it isn’t made public or sold.